 A double meeting at this lovely venue in the South West of England.
 Saturday was hosted by the 500 Owners Association while the VSCC ran the Sunday meeting.
-Two days of competition in pleasant weather and good track conditions too.
-Five club members competed in a variety of three and four wheelers.
+Two days of competition in pleasant weather but rather variable track conditions.

 Situated in the picturesque grounds of Wiscombe House, the course offers an idyllic setting.
 Featuring open parkland and winding woodland the hairpins and camber changes proves a challenging hill for any competent driver.

 Wiscombe Park is a long way south – not far from Exeter and this explains the limited entry to the event.

 A total of four Morgan Three Wheelers competed over the two days.
 Sue Darbyshire was out in the blue two-speeder racer and up against Chas.
 Reynolds in his green Super Sports three-speeder.
 Cathy and Tony Quinn did battle in their MX2 powered cars.